zapimoveis/hooks-pre-commit/README.md

 # hooks-pre-commit
-Pre-commit GIT hook for validate ZAP standart/rules commit
+Pre-commit GIT hook for validate ZAP standard/rules commit

 Before starting to contribute in any of library that is on this github is necessary to setup the pre-commit hook.

-**Note: If you don't install this pre-commit you may have your pull request denied because of some out of standart code (like forget some AWS Key or Secret Key in your code).**
+**Note: If you don't install this pre-commit you may have your pull request denied because of some out of standard code (like forget some AWS Key or Secret Key in your code).**

 ## Setup
 <ol>